-buthylhydroperoxide (t-BuOOH) was shown to affect structure and electrophoretic properties of spectrin (Sullivan and Stern 1984).
+Recently, Diederich et al. studied the effects of oxidative modifications of the spectrin cytoskeleton on RBC rheology were assessed by using ectacytometry in a laser rotational cell and a low-shear rotational viscometer (Diederich et al. 2018).
+Oxidation of spectrin with tert-buthylhydroperoxide (t-BuOOH) was shown to affect structure and electrophoretic properties of spectrin (Sullivan and Stern 1984).
 We found that t-BuOOH induces a concentration-dependent decreased RBC deformability and increased blood viscosity (Diederich et al. 2018).
-Although erythrocyte deformability and blood viscosity were not affected by treatment with increasing concentrations of CysNO, pretreatment with CysNO protected RBCs from t-BuOOH-induced decrease of deformability, indicating that CysNO may protect cytoskeletal proteins from oxidation.
+Although erythrocyte deformability and blood viscosity were not affected by treatment with increasing concentrations of CysNO, pretreatment with CysNO protected RBCs from tBuOOH-induced decrease of deformability, indicating that CysNO may protect cytoskeletal proteins from oxidation.
 Since treatments were not added at the same time, this indicates that the antioxidant effects of CysNO were not due to direct reactions with t-BuOOH, but rather may be dependent on protection of defined cysteine redox switches (Diederich et al. 2018).
 The targeted proteins and cysteine redox switches, which may be responsible for these effects, were not identified yet.

-Pathophysiological and clinical implication of spectrin modifications

-Hereditary hemolytic anemia and hereditary elliptocytosis are conditions characterized by increased membrane fragility, increased susceptibility to mechanical or oxidative stress, loss of RBC integrity, and intravascular hemolysis.
-These are generally linked to hemoglobinopathies (which increase the rate of oxidation/degradation of hemoglobin), congenic defects of antioxidant enzymes or enzymes responsible for production/recycling of redox equivalents (such as GPDH), as well as linked to cytoskeletal defects.
-In particular, hereditary elliptocytosis is characterized by defects in the spectrin-actin-4.1 complex, which may be due to mutations in the genes coding for α or β spectrin or protein 4.1.
+Pathophysiological and clinical implication of spectrin modifications congenic defects of antioxidant enzymes or enzymes responsible for production/recycling of redox equivalents (such as GPDH), as well as linked to cytoskeletal defects.
+In particular, hereditary elliptocytosis is characterized by defects in the spectrin-actin-4.1R complex, which may be due to mutations in the genes coding for $\alpha$ or $\beta$ spectrin or protein 4.1.